 Select a Theme with Parallax Effect

 For those of you starting a new project, you should select a premium theme that includes a parallax effect feature.
 And if you want to use a parallax effect on a variety of pages of your website, not just the homepage, then you may want to consider a multipurpose theme that comes with an advanced page builder.
-Themes like Divi from Elegant Themes, Parallax by Themify, and our very own theme Total, all include page builders providing parallax effect tools.

-Add Parallax Sliders with the Slider Revolution WordPress Plugin
+Add Parallax Sliders with Slider Revolution

 If you want a featured slider with a parallax effect our top pick is the Slider Revolution plugin.
 This premium plugin includes hundreds of built-in options and features for fonts, layers, slider effects, layouts and of course parallax.